brianleroux/arc-example-progressive-bundle/readme.md

 dynamic progressive bundle of frontend code

-- frontend source is in `src/views`
-- `get /` returns home page
+uses s3 only
+uses esbuild for bundle
+uses native crypto for fingerprint

-- `get /modules/:type/:module` bundles javascript entry files
+- `get /_bundle/*` greedy bundles javascript entry files

-bonus features
+    - user requests /_bundle/foo/bar/baz.js
+    - check for the file in s3://mybucket/_bundle/manifest.json
+    - if it exists redirect to that (whatever the fingerprinted value is)
+    - if it does not exist

-- `get /cache` to view and clear the cache
+      - bundle/fingerprint the file

-usage

-- `npm start` to run with bundling enabled
-- `npm run debug` to run in debug mode to view module source and waterfall loading
+      - put in s3://mybucket/_bundle
+      - write the s3://mybucket/_bundle/manifest.json entry